 Payment of research subjects with money or goods should be done in such a way so as to achieve the following institutional goals:

 Payments to research subjects may be in the form of checks (preferred), cash, gift cards, gift certificates, or reimbursement of expenses.
 Employees participating as research subjects will be paid through the payroll process to ensure correct Federal tax withholding.
-This involves completing a “Request for Payment to Research Study Participants” form found in IRB Forms and submiitting an email to Payroll-UTSW@utsouthwestern.edu.
-With the exception of documented transportation expense reimbursements (i.e., mileage, parking, taxis), payment to research subjects represents taxable income to the recipient, regardless of the payment amount or method used.
+This involves completing a “Request for Payment to Research Study Participants” form found in IRB Forms and submitting it by email.
+Payroll-UTSW@utsouthwestern.edu With the exception of documented transportation expense reimbursements (i.e., mileage, parking, taxis), payment to research subjects represents taxable income to the recipient, regardless of the payment amount or method used.

 UT Southwestern is required to report to the Internal Revenue Service total payments of $600 or more made to non-employees in a calendar year.
 Since research subjects could be involved in multiple studies during the year that together may exceed the reporting threshold, it is necessary to collect the Federal Tax Identification Number (generally a Social Security number) of subjects prior to payment.